 Fortunately, I have seen a positive change in attitudes which has resulted in improved support for children and adolescents who may have questions about their gender.
 There are now specialist children’s gender services established in all mainland states of Australia.
 However, trans youth still report difficulties accessing health services with 40% saying they have experienced healthcare providers who did not understand or respect their identity.
 So, we still have a way to go before a young person can openly share their concerns without fear of discrimination, judgement, or ridicule.

-We don’t have clear answers as to why some children or adolescents are gender diverse or trans, though believe it is likely a complex interplay of factors.
+We don’t have clear answers as to why some children or adolescents are gender diverse or trans, though believe it is likely a complex interplay of factors, which may also impact on their mental health.

 Part of the role of child and adolescent gender services is to increase understanding of the reasons why children and adolescents experience gender diversity, provide support to optimise health outcomes and provide a thoughtful and thorough assessment to those seeking medical interventions.